towa-hi/warmancer-docs/glossary.md

 - Combat Power: 3
 - Count: 5
-- Can disarm traps, removing them from play
+- Can disarm traps, removing them from play.
+Indespensible in late-game

 ### 4. Grunt